-- AP credit, though accepted by UNH, is not universally accepted by medical, dental and other health professions programs.
+Although accepted by UNH, AP credit is not universally accepted by medical, dental, and other health professions programs.

-- If you have AP credit for any of the prerequisite courses (with the exception of ENGL 401), we strongly recommend taking the equivalent course at UNH.
+If you have AP credit for any prerequisite courses (except for ENGL 401), we strongly recommend taking the equivalent course at UNH.

-- If you choose to retake a course at UNH in which you already have AP credit, since you cannot receieve credit for a duplicate course, you will forfeit the AP credit.
+If you choose to retake a course at UNH that already has AP credit, you will forfeit the AP credit since you cannot receive credit for a duplicate course.

 Prerequisite sciences courses at other schools

-- It is important to build a strong foundation in the sciences for you to succeed in your intended graduate program.
+It is important to build a strong foundation in the sciences to succeed in your intended graduate program.

-- Note that not all graduate programs accept science prerequisites completed at a community college.
-Unless there are circumstances that make it necessary for you to take community college courses, you may want to reconsider this.
+Note that not all graduate programs accept science prerequisites completed at a community college.
+Unless circumstances make it necessary for you to take community college courses, you may want to reconsider this.

-- Whether you are in a science or non-science major it is important to demonstrate you perform well while taking at least two lab science prerequisite courses at the same time and as part of a full course load.
+Whether you are in a science or non-science major, it is important to demonstrate you perform well while taking at least two lab science prerequisite courses simultaneously and as part of a full course load.

-- There may be circumstances that require you to take a prerequisite in the summer such as very structured major requirements or student athletes that are unable to fit in required lab times.
+There may be circumstances that require you to take a prerequisite in the summer, such as very structured major requirements or student-athletes who cannot fit in required lab times.

 Repeating a Course

-- If you received a grade of C or C-, rather than repeating the same course, and assuming an understanding of the materials, consider taking an upper level course in the same area and demonstrate success in and understanding of the more advanced concepts.
+If you received a grade of C or C-, rather than repeating the same course and assuming an understanding of the materials, consider taking an upper-level course in the same area and demonstrating success in and understanding the more advanced concepts.